MarkGotham/When-in-Rome/README.md

 3. 32 movements (complete first movements) as converted from the
   ['BPS-FH' dataset, ISMIR 2018](https://github.com/Tsung-Ping/functional-harmony).

+There is not yet a single source for this collection.
+Are you tempted to attempt that?
+Do get in touch?

 ### New corpora by MG and colleagues
 - [Bach Preludes](/Corpus/Etudes_and_Preludes/Bach,_Johann_Sebastian/The_Well-Tempered_Clavier_I/):